vivmagarwal/js-design-patterns/pages/factory-design-pattern/readme.md

   return pizza;
 }
 ```

+Every new kind of pizza we add creates another dependency for PizzaStore.
+If the implementation of these dependencies  changes, then we may have to modify the pizza store.
+This version of Pizza store depends on all those pizza objects, because it's creating them directly.
+Because any change to the concrete implementaions of pizzas affects the PizzaStore, we say that pizza store **depends** on the pizza implementations.

  **Factory** method says, let's **encapsulate** the code that create objects, so that we can make the object creation process **uniform** across all places.
 You can use the **factory**, whenever you want to **instantiate** and the **factory** is responsible for **instantiating appropriately**.